othmane42/SLRUM-tutorial/README.md

 ```
 srun -p debug-gpu -A mmfusion -N 1 --gpus=1 --cpus-per-task=16 --mem=100G -t 2:00:00 --pty bash
 ```
+**Caution:** you can only used interactive jobs for 2h max in LUCIA.
+Otherwise, use sbatch (see the related Section below).
 | Parameter              | Description                                                                 |
 |------------------------|-----------------------------------------------------------------------------|
 | `-p` or `--partition`  | Specifies the partition (queue) to which the job should be submitted.       |